heusalagroup/fi.hg.matrix/README.md

 ### Why?

-The official SDK was too complex and bloat for OpenWRT devices.
+The official SDK was too complex and bloat for OpenWRT devices and did not easily rollup as a full minified single file.

+Our version takes space about 50k including all dependencies except standard library.

 ### It's MIT licenced